mnevison/milestone-p1/README.md

 ### Deployment

-This site is deployed through Netlify - [Mark.dev](https://sprightly-pastelito-a5781b.netlify.app/)
+~~This site is deployed through Netlify - [Mark.dev](https://sprightly-pastelito-a5781b.netlify.app/)~~

 _When I attempted to deploy the site through GitHub pages, half of the content wasn't loading correctly.
 It seemed like the CSS file was missing/broken for the majority of the site.
 I did some research on Google for alternatives and Netlify was offered as one of them._

 To deploy the site Via Netlify using a GitHub repository:

-1. Login to GitHub (Or sign up).
+1. ~~Login to GitHub (Or sign up).~~
-2. Login to Netlify (Or sign up).
+2. ~~Login to Netlify (Or sign up).~~
-3. Link your GitHub account to your Netlify account.
+3. ~~Link your GitHub account to your Netlify account.~~
-4. Find the "Sites" section on the main page and "Add new site".
+4. ~~Find the "Sites" section on the main page and "Add new site".~~
-5. Select the repository you want to deploy.
+5. ~~Select the repository you want to deploy.~~
-6. Configure the site and deploy it.
-You will be provided with a URL to the deployed site.
+6. ~~Configure the site and deploy it.
+You will be provided with a URL to the deployed site.~~

+_This has been corrected since previous version of README.md - The page is now deployed using GitHub Pages.
+Use the following details to deploy_

+This site is now deployed via GitHub Pages - [Mark.dev](https://mnevison.github.io/milestone-p1/index.html)

+1. Login to Github (Or sign up).
+2. Go to the repository for this project, <https://github.com/mnevison/milestone-p1>
+3. Click on the settings button.
+4. Select "pages" in the navigation on the left side.
+5. From the source drop down, select the "main" branch and save.
+6. The site is now deployed!
+This process may take a few minutes, but you will see a "deployments" section on the lower right with your live link.

 ### Local Development